treadly55/bookworm-ai-assistant/README.md

 **The Bookworm's Companion** is an AI-powered book recommendation engine powered by OpenAI's Assistants API to ingest custom information and then search that information with a programmed 'agent'.

+- What this app does:
--Utilizes OpenAI's Assistants API to:
+  - Utilizes OpenAI's Assistants API to iIngest custom information.

- -Ingest custom information.

- -Search that information using a programmed agent.
+  - Search that information using a programmed agent.
+  - Uses GoodReads top 50 books for May 2025 as the dataset.
+  - Suggest to users the best book from the custom data that matches their query

--Users can:
+- Developers can:

- -Create their own agent.
+  - Create their own agent.

- -Ingest their own data by following provided instructions.
+  - Ingest their own data by following provided instructions.

--Alternatively, users can:
+- Alternatively:

- -Use the OpenAI platform to generate an assistant ID.
+  - Use the OpenAI platform to generate an assistant ID.

- -Update the code with that ID.
+  - Update the code with that ID.

--This version uses:

- -GoodReads top 50 books for May 2025 as the dataset.

- -The agent suggests books based on user queries using that data.

 ## Working Example
 https://bookworm-companion-sooty.vercel.app/